 - Stir in the Worcestershire sauce, hot sauce, cumin, salt, pepper, and nutmeg.

 - Once the sauces and spices are well incorporated, turn heat to low and stir in the ketchup.
 Allow to simmer for about five minutes.

-- Remove from the heat and add the meat, sausage and lightly beaten eggs to the skillet.
+- Remove from the heat and add the ground meat, sausage, and lightly beaten eggs to the skillet.

-- Spoon the meat mixture into the prepared pepper shells and top with a dollop of ketchup spread across the top.
+- Spoon the meat mixture into the prepared pepper shells and spread a bit of ketchup across the top.